AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 - Opera

 MSAL.js has also been tested and supports the following browsers with Promise polyfills:
+Support for these browsers will be dropped in the next major version of `@azure/msal-browser` (v3).

+- IE 11
+- Edge (Legacy)

+MSAL.js also supports the following environments:

+- WebViews
+- Chromium Extensions
+- Office Add-ins
+- Teams Applications

+MSAL.js has also been tested and supports the following browsers with Promise polyfills:

 - IE 11
 - Edge (Legacy)